 - You need to make sure you’re not buying a dud – check out our guide on buying a second hand kids bike before you start looking

-- You may not find the bike you want in time for Christmas
+- You may not find the bike you want in the timescales you need it

 Option 6: Halfords

-- Halfords sell some very reasonably priced, aluminum framed kids bikes such as Wiggins and Carrerra ranges.
+- Halfords sell some very reasonably priced, aluminum framed kids bikes such as the Carrerra range.